 My grandmother grew up in a upper-middle class English home.
 They had all the social and material trappings that privilege and money could buy.

 Pauline’s father could be great fun, but always strictly on his terms.
-There were stereotypical evenings where nannies would take my grandmother and her two siblings to see their glamorous mother before she went out for the evening.
+And there were stereotypical evenings where nannies would take my grandmother and her two siblings to see their glamorous mother before she went out for the evening.

 It gets much worse.

-Apparently my glamorous great grandmother told her daughter, Pauline, that when she was pregnant with her, she tried to trigger an abortion by throwing herself down the stairs.
+Apparently my glamorous great grandmother told her daughter, my grandmother Pauline, that when she was pregnant with Pauline, she tried to trigger an abortion by throwing herself down the stairs.

 My grandmother also had hazy childhood memories of a dead baby in a suit case.
 Of an Au pair girl who suddenly disappeared.

 Of course my grandmother and her siblings went to boarding school.
 Not a guarantee of doom in itself, but it added to the family distance.
 My grandmother considered the emotional coldness to be normal for her family’s place in the rigid English class hierarchy of the time.